anicolaspp/nSource/README.md

 # nSource

 **nSource** is a small, stream-like, fully featured and functional library to chain computation stages on top of regular Java Collections.
-This library is insteded as a case of study for lazy design and to demonstrate how laziness is a important part when building perfomant software.
+This library is intended as a case of study for lazy design and to demonstrate how laziness is an important part when building performant software.

 ## Features